-- A Delphi format that was useful in one study must not work as well in another context.
+- A specific Delphi format that was useful in one study must not work as well in another context.
 Instead, the process must be adapted to the research design and underlying problem (4).

 - The proper selection of participating experts constitutes a major challenge for Delphi processes (3, 4, 5, 6).
-In addition, the researchers should be aware that any expert is likely to forecast based on his specific sub-system perspective and might neglect other factors (4).
+In addition, the researchers should be aware that any expert is likely to forecast based on their specific sub-system perspective and might neglect other factors (4).

 - Disagreements between participants should be explored instead of being ignored so that the final consensus is not artificial (4).